Semuc Champey

 The name Semuc Champey is from the Qʼeqchiʼ language, meaning where the river hides under the earth.
+The natural monument was established in 2005 by Decreto No. 025.

 The best and most popular way to see Semuc Champey is from the "El Mirador" viewpoint.
 Though it is a roughly 45-minute hot, uphill jungle hike from the parking area, the views into the valley are unparalleled.

 Although it can be difficult to get to, Semuc is becoming more and more popular with travelers.